-Authors are Mildred C. Embree (Columbia University Medical Center, New York, NY), Mo Chen (CUMC), Serhiy Pylawka (CUMC), Danielle Kong (CUMC), George M. Iwaoka (CUMC), Ivo Kalajzic (University of Connecticut, Farmington CT), Hai Yao (Clemson University, Charleston, SC), Chancheng Shi (Chinese Academy of Sciences, Chongqing, China), Dongming Sun (Rutgers University, Piscataway, NJ), Tzong-Jen Sheu (University of Rochester Medical Center, Rochester, NY), David A. Koslovsky (Metropolitan Oral Associates, New York, NY), Alia Koch (CUMC), and Jeremy J. Mao (CUMC).
+Authors are Mildred C. Embree (Columbia University Irving Medical Center, New York, NY), Mo Chen (CUIMC), Serhiy Pylawka (CUIMC), Danielle Kong (CUIMC), George M. Iwaoka (CUIMC), Ivo Kalajzic (University of Connecticut, Farmington CT), Hai Yao (Clemson University, Charleston, SC), Chancheng Shi (Chinese Academy of Sciences, Chongqing, China), Dongming Sun (Rutgers University, Piscataway, NJ), Tzong-Jen Sheu (University of Rochester Medical Center, Rochester, NY), David A. Koslovsky (Metropolitan Oral Associates, New York, NY), Alia Koch (CUIMC), and Jeremy J. Mao (CUIMC).

 This investigation was supported by grants from the National Institutes of Health (K99DE022060-01A, 5R00DE0220660, R01DE021134, S10RR027050, S10OD020056, and NO1-DE-22635.